sagittaeri/StardewValleyMods/InputTools/README.md

 * Direct methods and event handlers for Confirm, Cancel, Alt, Menu, MoveRight, MoveDown, MoveLeft and MoveUp input actions supporting mouse, keyboard and gamepad
 * A way define and use custom input actions (e.g. Jump, NavigateDown, CustomConfirm, etc) and assign it to mouse, keyboard and gamepad
 * Check which input device was most recently used and get event updates whenever it changes
+* Get a string from the player using an automatially-created and cleaned up Virtual Keyboard
 * Get a custom keybinding from the user, both single-button and button-pair
 * Get the corrected location for item placement tile when gamepad is used
-* Group input event handling and per-tick polling into an "Input Stack" which can be turned off and on
+* Group input event handling and per-tick polling into an "Input Layer" which can be turned off and on
-* In more complex systems, create multiple Input Stacks and dictate their behaviour e.g. whether or not to allow input events from an Input Stack to propagate to the Input Stack below
+* In more complex systems, create multiple Input Layers and dictate their behaviour e.g. whether or not to allow input events from a layer to propagate to the layer below

 For the full API, see [`IInputToolsAPI.cs`](https://github.com/sagittaeri/StardewValleyMods/blob/main/InputTools/IInputToolsAPI.cs).